Home Maintenance Misconceptions You Need to Stop believing

 Myth 6: Not Every Bathroom Should Have Exhaust Fans

 It’s a common misconception that not every bathroom should have an exhaust fan.
 Building standards say bathrooms without windows are the only ones that exhaust fans.
-But even if your bathroom has a window, having an exhaust fan will help a lot.
-It helps with reducing the humidity and prevents mold and mildew from building up.
+But even if your bathroom has a window, having an exhaust fan will greatly help.
+It helps reduce and prevent mold and mildew from building up.
 Ensure that other rooms with a high risk of moisture also have an exhaust fan, such as your kitchen, dining, and bedroom.

 Myth 7: Pushing the “Test” Button on a Smoke Alarm Tells You If It’s Working

-It’s not enough to push the test button on your smoke detector to make sure that it’s working.
+Pushing the test button on your smoke detector is not enough to make sure that it’s working.
 It only proves that the sound is working, but it doesn’t tell you whether it can detect smoke or not.
-Make sure to test the actual smoke detector by lighting a match near it and see if it registers the smoke.
+Make sure to test the actual smoke detector by lighting a match near it and see if it registers smoke.
 Don’t forget to replace the battery at least once a year.
 You should also return the actual unit after a couple of years.

 Most of these myths aren’t all that wrong—they probably started in a good-natured way.
-It’s just that you can’t believe everything you hear and should always verify whether it’s correct or not.
+You can’t believe everything you hear and should always verify whether it’s correct.
 Simply accepting it without questioning might result in damages or even health risks.